 Frame Material

-The material used for the window frame affects its thermal performance.
+The material used for the window frame affects its thermal performance and acoustic performance.
 Different materials have different insulating properties.
 UPVC frames contain multiple chambers that trap air and provide excellent insulation.
 Aluminium frames are naturally conductive but now come with thermal breaks (insulating barriers within the frame) to improve efficiency.

 Window Energy Ratings (WER)